NordicSemiconductor/ble-sdk-arduino/documentation/libraries/BLE/lib_aci_send_data.md

 #lib_aci_send_data()

 ###Description
 Sends data on a given pipe.
-This function sends a SendData ACI command with application data to the nRF8001.
+This function queues a SendData ACI command with application data, in the ACI command queue.

 ###Syntax